-- ^c The MISRA C/C++ guidelines promote the full definition of interfaces.
+^c The MISRA C/C++ guidelines promote the full definition of interfaces.
 E.g., for MISRA C:2025, Rules 8.2 and 8.3 prescribe the use of prototype form and the use of consistent names and qualifiers for function declarations, Rule 17.3 forbids implicit declarations, Directive 4.14 requires data verification; for MISRA C++:2023, Rules 6.2.2, 6.9.2 and 13.3.3 prescribe the use of consistent name and types for entity declarations.
-BARR-C:2018 Rule 2.2.h recommends commenting modules and functions with explicit specification of pre-conditions and post-conditions with Doxygen; such comment blocks are automatically checked by ECLAIR for consistency. - 1 Requirement 1 in EN 50128 Table A.20 says that "Information Hiding and encapsulation are only highly recommended if there is no general strategy for data access."
+BARR-C:2018 Rule 2.2.h recommends commenting modules and functions with explicit specification of pre-conditions and post-conditions with Doxygen; such comment blocks are automatically checked by ECLAIR for consistency.

+1 Requirement 1 in EN 50716 Table A.20 says that "Information Hiding and encapsulation are only highly recommended if there is no general strategy for data access."

-3 ECLAIR Qualification in Compliance with EN 50128
+3 ECLAIR Qualification in Compliance with EN 50128 and EN 50657

-The ECLAIR functionality described above is qualifiable in compliance with EN 50128: ECLAIR is a class T2 tool and meets all the requirements set forth in EN 50128:2011/A2:2020 for such tools [6, Clause 6.7.4].
+The ECLAIR functionality described above is qualifiable in compliance with EN 50128 and EN 50657: ECLAIR is a class T2 tool and meets all the requirements set forth in EN 50128:2011/A2:2020 [4, Clause 6.7.4]. and EN 50657:2017/A1:2023 [5, Clause 6.7.4] for such tools.

 TÜV SÜD audited BUGSENG software development and quality assurance processes for ECLAIR, as well as the internal validation activities performed by BUGSENG on each ECLAIR release.
-At the end of its assessment, TÜV SÜD awarded BUGSENG the "Software Tool for Safety Related Development" Certificate no. Z10 116151 0001 Rev. 01, attesting that the ECLAIR Software Verification Platform is suitable to be used in safety-related development projects according to EN 50128:2011/A2:2020 for any SIL.
+At the end of its assessment, TÜV SÜD awarded BUGSENG the "Software Tool for Safety Related Development" Certificate no. Z10 116151 0001 Rev. 01, attesting that the ECLAIR Software Verification Platform is suitable to be used in safety-related development projects according to EN 50128:2011/A2:2020 and EN 50657:2017/A1:2023 for any SIL.

-The ECLAIR Qualification Kits for EN 50128 provide further help to safety teams in charge of qualifying ECLAIR for use in safety-related projects where the dependence on the tool operational environment has to be taken into account: the kits contain documents, test suites, procedures and automation facilities that can be used by the customer to independently obtain all the required confidence-building evidence.
+The ECLAIR Qualification Kits for EN 50128 and EN 50657 provide further help to safety teams in charge of qualifying ECLAIR for use in safety-related projects where the dependence on the tool operational environment has to be taken into account: the kits contain documents, test suites, procedures and automation facilities that can be used by the customer to independently obtain all the required confidence-building evidence.
 BUGSENG also offers the ECLAIR Qualification Service, whereby qualified BUGSENG personnel undertakes almost all the qualification effort.